mauriciopoppe/blog/site/content/notes/computer-science/programming-languages/cpp-refresher.md

 ### Pointer and arrays

-C++ handles arrays internally using pointers which may seem equivalent, an ordinary array variable name is interpreted as the **address of the first element of the array**, the bracket notation `[]` allows us to get/set elements of the array.
+C++ handles arrays internally using pointers, which may seem equivalent.
+An ordinary array variable name is interpreted as the **address of the first element of the array**.
+The bracket notation, `[]`, allows us to get/set elements of the array.

 ```cpp
 int numbers[] = {1, 2, 3};